Submissions

 Thesis

-e.g. Pini A (1977).
+e.g. Pini, A. (1977).
 Strains of African swine fever virus isolated from domestic pigs and from the tick Ornithodoros moubata in South Africa.
 DVSc thesis, University of Pretoria.

 Online materials